-The Berth 200/WWL site in POLA could support a small near-dock facility that would connect to the Alameda Corridor via the adjacent Los Angeles Lead Track.
+The Berth 200/DAB site in POLA could support a small near-dock facility that would connect to the Alameda Corridor via the adjacent Los Angeles Lead Track.
 However, the Los Angeles Board of Harbor Commissioners, in their approval of TRAPAC terminal, approved the use of the Berth 200 site as a transfer and storage yard to support existing and future on-dock facilities.
-In addition, the Board of Harbor Commissioners recently approved WWL's long-term expansion and modernization plans for their portion of the site.
 Accordingly, the site is no longer available for a near-dock intermodal facility.

 The Pier S site is wholly owned by the Long Beach Harbor Department, and therefore outside the jurisdiction and authority of the LAHD.
-Furthermore, the site is under consideration by the Port of Long Beach for a container terminal or multi-use container storage facility (the Draft EIS/Supplemental EIR was released in September 2011), and is in any case too small for a modern line-haul intermodal facility, which requires double-ended strip tracks.
-In addition, construction of a large railyard could be incompatible with the soil and groundwater remedy that underlies the northern portion of the site.
+Furthermore, the site is under consideration by the Port of Long Beach for a container terminal or multi-use container storage facility, and is in any case too small for a modern line-haul intermodal facility, which requires double-ended strip tracks.

 The Pier B site in POLB, which includes the area designated in the Parsons study as the Eighth Street Yard, has been considered for an intermodal facility.
-However, the RSU (Parsons, 2006) identified the need for a storage and transfer yard to support on-dock operations, and concluded that the Pier B site should be developed for that purpose.
-The POLB released a Notice of Preparation/Initial Study for such a facility in 2009.
+However, the RSU (Parsons, 2010) identified the need for a storage and transfer yard to support on-dock operations, and concluded that the Pier B site should be developed for that purpose.